 A. Payment options include:

-- Mail a payment by check to the same address: Oregon Board of Rabbis; 2900 SW Peaceful Lane; Portland, OR 97239
+- Mail a payment by check to: Oregon Board of Rabbis; 2900 SW Peaceful Lane; Portland, OR 97239

 Q. What is included in the course materials?
 How and when can I get them?